 Q: Why has the City not posted information about the cases of COVID-19 in Rancho Cucamonga?

 A: As with every other city in the County, Rancho Cucamonga does not have its own public health department or public health official.
 As a result, the County Department of Public Health is the legally authorized entity to provide these services not only to the unincorporated areas, but also to each city in the County.
-Even if Rancho Cucamonga desired to, we could not post the information because we do not collect it or have access to it.
-Nor does any other city in the County.
 On March 30, 2020, the County Department of Public Health began including cases by city on their COVID-19 data dashboard.
 Click here to view the San Bernardino County press release.

 Q. Where can I find more information about the City's Eviction Moratorium or the housing or business relief information?